COMP2160-Game-Development/Prac-05/README.md

 Using what you've learnt write a CreatureUI script that reads the appropriate properties from the Creature and displays them.
 Add this to the player and to the Enemy prefab.

+### Prac Complete!
+To receive full marks for today, show your tutor:
+* Your UI and working buttons, working at different resolutions.
+* Your world space UIs showing creature stats.

+## Bonus tasks

-## Step 6 – Create a health bar
+### Create a health bar
 Add a health bar to the creature UI.
 Here are some tips to get you started:
 * Create a Panel to represent the background of the bar.
 * Add an Image to the panel, anchored on the left-hand side.
 * Write code to change the width of the image corresponding the creature’s health as a fraction of its maximum.
 You can change this using the RectTransform class, using the [sizeDelta property](https://docs.unity3d.com/ScriptReference/RectTransform.html).

-### Prac Complete!
-To receive full marks for today, show your tutor:
-* Your UI and working buttons, working at different resolutions.
-* Your world space UIs showing creature stats.
-* Your working health bars.
+*
 ### Null References Plugin (Optional)
 When our projects reach this level of complexity, null references become more common.
 These can be tricky to track down, especially as they often are only shown at run-time.
 Mootl has created a good Package for dealing with null reference exceptions, which you are free to use in all your projects for this unit.
 Check it out [here](https://github.com/Moolt/Unity-Null-Reference-Detection).